The development of my SPY market pressure calculators

 Yet, I knew need to make some adjustments and updates to the algorithm.
 So, that was my holiday project.
 Ultimately, I discovered the Blue section tended to lean positive, so I removed it for more accurate results as the 2023 algorithm update.

 After, the initial solid launch, as I got into January, I soon wasn’t completely satisfied.
 There was an almost immediate fading of the accuracy of the 2023 algorithm update, I knew I had a bigger job ahead of me.

-I decided to restructure the algorithm into the best of my best.
+I decided to restructure the algorithm to the best of my best.
 Rather than 3, 9 or 27 results to base the pressure conclusion, this one will have 81 results.
 I call it the heart.

 I back-tested it for over 160 trades and it averaged 75% correct.
 Although, some months were still sketchy.
 Making adjustments and figuring out the best strategy to apply to the heart took weeks.
 50+ hours during one period of time.

 Once I released it with my chin up high, it still wasn’t performing as I expected.
 I liked what I built.
 I believe it’s the best approach.

 I started to question the data approach.
 There was an evolution away from the original data source approach as I began testing and developing new algorithm solutions over the last couple of years.
 I started the think more about how I developed the current and past data sources.
 When I was creating the heart, I went back to some of my best calculations.
 I also started saving different data sources to test later.

 Beginning February 2023 I created a new approach to data using the concepts that kicked off this project.
 And it seems to work.
 I figured I would test it during the month, because I didn’t have much data collected.
 If it did well, I figured I would switch to what I refer to as the short-term data.
 However, by mid month the short-term data was correct 13/15 times, including up days, down day and passing the switch test.
 I felt it was necessary to make the adjustment then, because the current data set wasn’t doing as well.